openstack-archive/sahara/doc/source/restapi/rest_api_v1.0.rst

 1.3 Faults
 ----------

-The Savanna API returns an error response if a failure occurs while processing a request.
+The Sahara API returns an error response if a failure occurs while processing a request.
-Savanna uses only standard HTTP error codes.
+Sahara uses only standard HTTP error codes.
 4xx errors indicate problems in the particular request being sent from the client and 5xx errors indicate server-side problems.

 The response body will contain richer information about the cause of the error.